Run Service

 Event Management

-An event (previously known as a condition) is represented by a name and a date.
+An event is represented by a name and a date.
 Jobs that require an event cannot run unless the specific event exists, as described in Events.
 A job can add or delete an event.

 The following API commands enable you to manage Events: